Wednesday, 18 October

 This session will explore the psychology of decision-making in the context of sustainable performance considering why short-termism happens, how to get into a challenge rather than a threat mindset and lots of tips for combatting it in your own decision making including some key takeaways for you to try.

-This year at Summit we will be hosting a Charity Casino night and Silent Auction in aid of our chosen charity, the British Heart Foundation.
-All monies donated to play/participate will go through our Just Giving page and prizes will be donated by our fabulous Business Partners & Sponsors.
+This year at Summit we will be hosting a Charity Casino night in in aid of our chosen charity, the British Heart Foundation.
+All monies donated to play/participate will go through our Just Giving page and prizes will be donated by our fabulous Business Partners and sponsors.

 There is no obligation on anyone to play – everyone attending the Solace Summit is welcome to come and relax alongside friends and colleagues, chatting and watching and supporting their participation throughout the evening.
 Mindful of this being an evening of fun and friendship there will also be a maximum total donation set for participation in the Charity Casino games.